keu/docs/astro/cli-release-notes.md

 These tests don't require a fully functional Airflow environment in order to execute, which makes this Astro CLI command the fastest and easiest way to test DAGs locally.

 In addition to running tests locally, you can also run pytest as part of the Astro deploy process.
 To do so, specify the `--pytest` flag when running `astrocloud deploy`.
 This ensures that your code push to Astro automatically fails if any DAGs do not pass all pytests specified in the `tests` directory of your Astro project.
+For more information, see [Test DAGs Locally with pytest](test-and-troubleshoot-locally.md#test-dags-locally-with-pytest).

+### View Astro Deployment Scheduler Logs with New Astro CLI Command

+If you prefer to troubleshoot DAGs and monitor your Deployments from the command line, you can now run `astrocloud deployment logs`, a new Astro CLI command that allows you to view the same Scheduler logs that appear in the **Logs** tab of the Cloud UI.

+When you run this command, all Scheduler logs emitted by a Deployment over the last 24 hours appear in your terminal.
+Similarly to the Cloud UI, you can filter logs by log level using command flags.
+For more information about this command, see the [CLI Command Reference](cli-reference/astrocloud-deployment-logs.md).

+### Create and Delete Deployments on Astro with New Astro CLI Commands

+You can now use the Astro CLI to create and delete Deployments on Astro with two new commands:

+- `astrocloud deployment create`
+- `astrocloud deployment delete`

+These commands are functionally identical to the [Deployment configuration](configure-deployment.md) and deletion process in the Cloud UI.
+For more information, see the [CLI Command Reference](cli-reference/astrocloud-deployment-create.md).

 ## v1.1.0